Nu1 Columbae

-Nu^{1} Columbae, Latinized from ν^{1} Columbae, is a star in the southern constellation of Columba.
-It is visible to the naked eye, having an apparent visual magnitude of 6.14.
+Nu^{1} Columbae is a star in the southern constellation of Columba.
+Its name is a Bayer designation that is Latinized from ν^{1} Columbae, and abbreviated Nu^{1} Col or ν^{1} Col. This star is visible to the naked eye, having an apparent visual magnitude of 6.14.
 According to the Bortle scale, stars with this magnitude are faintly visible from dark rural skies.
-Based upon an annual parallax shift of 25.40 mas, this star is about 128 light years distant from the Sun.
+Based upon an annual parallax shift of 23.08 mas, this star is about 128 light years distant from the Sun.

-This star has a stellar classification of F0 IV, which indicates it is an evolving F-type subgiant star.
-It is an estimated 6410 million years of age, with a mass 1.41 times that of the Sun.
+This star has a stellar classification of F0 IV, suggesting it is an evolving F-type subgiant star.
+However, models indicate that it is a main sequence star with an estimated age of 641 million years and a mass 1.41 times that of the Sun.
 The star is spinning relatively rapidly, with a projected rotational velocity of 161 km/s.
-It is radiating around 4.3 times the solar luminosity from its outer atmosphere at an effective temperature of 7,079 K.
+It is radiating around 5.4 times the solar luminosity from its outer atmosphere at an effective temperature of 7,079 K.

+There is a faint star 2.6 " away with a similar parallax, but it is not mentioned in any of the standard catalogues of multiple stars.